ModificationStation/Glass-Launcher-Legacy/README.md

 ## Compiling

-Use `gradlew jar` to build.
+Use `gradlew shadowJar` to build.
-Output is in `/out`.
+Output is in `/build/libs`.

-Glass Launcher will automatically download any dependencies it needs into `%appdata%/.PyMCL/lib` if on windows, `/Library/Application Support/.PyMCL` on osx or `~/.PyMCL` on other OSes.
+Glass Launcher will automatically download any dependencies it needs into `%appdata%/.glass-launcher/lib` if on windows, `/Library/Application Support/.glass-launcher` on osx or `~/.glass-launcher` on other OSes.

 ## Usage